-The Russian avant-garde of the 1920s was born after the revolution, in the context of the October of the arts.
+The Russian avant-garde of the 1920s it was pivotal in the history of films.
+It was born after the revolution, in the context of the October of the arts.
 It is one of the most interesting and radical avant-gardes in the history of cinema.
 The Bolshevik Communist Party allows artists great freedom to experiment, while remaining within the scope of the October Revolution.

 The October of the Arts becomes a very profitable season for dozens of artists who oppose the traditional approach: telling reality in a non-trivial and ideological way.